 Cybersecurity Resources and Tools for Small Businesses

-- Cybersecurity & Infrastructure Security Agency (CISA): A U.S. government agency providing free resources for small businesses to improve cybersecurity.
+Cybersecurity & Infrastructure Security Agency (CISA): A U.S. government organization offers free cybersecurity resources to small businesses.

-- Cloudflare: Provides security services like DDoS protection, firewall, and SSL certificates to secure your website.
+Cloudflare: Security services from Cloudflare include DDoS protection, firewall protection, and SSL certificates to secure your website.

-- LastPass: A password manager for securely storing passwords and generating strong, unique ones for each account.
+LastPass: LastPass serves as a secure password manager that stores passwords safely and creates strong, unique passwords for each account.

 Conclusion